Marcus-Forte/pointcloud-tools/README.md

 # Docker Build

+- `docker build -f Dockerfile -t duna-pointcloud-tools .`

-NOTE: If your PC does not have a CUDA device, swap the base image for `ubuntu:latest`
+If your PC does not have a CUDA device, swap the base image for `ubuntu:latest`:

-- `./docker_build.sh` or `docker build duna-pointcloud-tools .`
+- `docker build --build-arg BASE=ubuntu:latest -t duna-pointcloud-tools .`

-To build `tools` with colmap, use the following.
-Make sure base image is built.
+Then, use the previously base image to build the colmap application.

-- `docker build -f Dockerfile -t duna-pointcloud-tools-gpu .`
 - `docker build -f Dockerfile.colmap -t duna-pointcloud-tools-colmap .`

 # Docker run
-- `docker run -p 50052:50052 -it duna-pointcloud-tools`

 To run `tools` with colmap, use the following.
 You probably need NVIDIA toolkit installed on the host (see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html):